What Is The Best Fillet Knife For Cleaning Fish

 - It’s the “go-to” fillet knife in the world of fishing

-- Non-Slip grip for safe filleting provides ultimate knife control with trigger grip
+- Non-Slip grip for safe filleting provides ultimate knife control with a trigger grip

 - Features safety guards for protection from the blade